automaticalldramatic/button-widget/README.md

 1. Creating a constructor is very simple (in this case simply providing an init method does the trick).

-2.In order to create a new ‘class’ you must extend (sub-class) an existing class.
+2. In order to create a new ‘class’ you must extend (sub-class) an existing class.

-3.All of the ‘classes’ inherit from a single ancestor: `Mygola`.
+3. All of the ‘classes’ inherit from a single ancestor: `Mygola`.
 Therefore if you want to create a brand new class it must be a sub-class of `Mygola`.

 4. Access to overridden methods is provided (with their context properly set).